Telescope shiner

-The telescope shiner (Notropis telescopus) is a species of ray-finned fish in the genus Notropis.
+The telescope shiner (Notropis telescopus) is a species of freshwater ray-finned fish beloinging to the family Leuciscidae, the shiners, daces and minnows.
 Notropis telescopus is primarily found in a small range of waters located in the Southeastern Region of the United States.
 There is very little published record of the research and management involving the telescope shiner.
 The following research will provide information on this species that can be helpful toward monitoring efforts of Notropis telescopus populations.

-The primary population of telescope shiners occurs throughout drainages of the Tennessee and Cumberland Rivers.
+The primary population of telescope shiners occurs throughout drainages of the Tennessee and Cumberland rivers.
 This population is distributed throughout Virginia, Kentucky, Tennessee, and Alabama.
 A second known population occurs in Arkansas and Missouri and is found in the White and Black river systems.